 SUSAN SARANDON QUOTED HIM more than once in Bull Durham, a film about the great American pastime.
 He is mentioned with Thomas Wolfe in Sophie's Choice, by boy marvel and charmingly insane Nathan Landau.
 He was the darling of "The Beats," as they called themselves, particularly the poet, Allen Ginsberg, whose 1955 poem, "HOWL," is Whitmanlike in both audacity and form.
-Though not of their cloth, Walt Whitman is as American as Jefferson, Washington, or baseball, as radical a reformer as John Lennon or Martin Luther King, Jr. He was our first national poet, its voice of conscience.
+Though not of their cloth, Walt Whitman is as American as Jefferson, Washington, or baseball, as radical a reformer as John Lennon or Martin Luther King, Jr. He was one of our first national poets.

 In 1855, Whitman published a collection of poems titled LEAVES OF GRASS.
 The young poet paid for the printing, and did much of the typesetting himself.
 LEAVES was written as a response to Ralph W. Emerson's 1844 essay, THE POET, which called for a new American poetry.
 At that time, poetry and literature were bound by classical/conventional, that is, dying, forms.
 Emerson called for an American bard, an original voice, a call Whitman answered.
 After receiving a copy of LEAVES, Emerson wrote Whitman praising LEAVES OF GRASS as "the most extraordinary piece of wit and wisdom America has yet contributed."
 The great man added, "I am very happy in reading it, as great power makes us happy."